-- While mixer is still running, slowly pour in the yeast mixture.
-Mix on medium speed until well combined.
+While the mixer is still running, slowly pour in the yeast mixture.
+Beat on medium speed until well combined.

-- Brush the top of the loaf with beaten egg and, if using, sprinkle with sesame seeds; and with moistened fingers, lightly pat in dough.
+Brush the top of the dough with beaten egg or milk.
+Sprinkle with sesame seeds, if desired.
+Using moistened fingers, lightly pat the seeds into the dough.

-- Immediately transfer loaves or rolls to a cooling rack to cool completely; or rolls may be served warm.
-Slicing loaves is much easier when cooled, and it provides a bit of additional baking time while resting.
-Though they taste wonderful fresh from the oven.
+Immediately transfer loaves or rolls to a wire rack to cool completely.
+However, you may wish to serve them warm.
+Slicing loaves is much easier when they are cool.
+In addition, resting provides a bit of additional baking time.
+However, they taste wonderful fresh from the oven.
 They are best served the same day.
 Freeze leftovers in a resealable storage bag.

 If you are corn intolerant try using all potato starch, as tapioca starch creates more chewiness to gluten free baked goods.